Intro

 5. Monitoring activities

-- Ongoing and/or separate evaluations conducted
+- Ongoing or separate evaluations are conducted

 - Internal control deficiencies evaluated and communicated